hexparrot/catjot/README.md

 $
 ```

-You can add context and tagging after-the-fact, with the -a (amend) toggle.
+You can add context and tags after-the-fact, with the -a (amend) toggle.
-Amending always touches the last-written note in the file, no exception.
+Amending *always* touches the last-written note (`jot l`) in the file.

 ```
 $ cat|jot